-Our Topic – Spring Term First Half
+Our Topic – Spring Term Second Half

-|English||Recounts, reported speech, stories, letters, posters.
-We will follow the National Curriculum requirements for Spelling, Grammar and Punctuation (SPAG).|
+|English||Labels, lists and captions, tongue-twisters, stories, letters, non-fiction books We will follow the National Curriculum requirements for Spelling, Grammar and Punctuation (SPAG).|

-|Mathematics||Measures, Number, Addition, Subtraction and Division.
+|Mathematics||Measures and mass.
 In Maths we will continue to follow the National Curriculum.|

 Help your child prepare for their project:

 Beaches are fascinating places.
 Why not visit a beach and go on a rock pooling expedition of your own?
 Alternatively, you could visit a local pet shop to see a wide variety of fish, crustaceans and aquatic plants.
 You could also create drawings, paintings or models of sea creatures using online images for inspiration.

 Below are the Year 1 and Year 2 spelling lists and an overview of the spelling rules/sounds to be taught for each wordlist.
 At Mawgan-in-Pydar, we follow the 'Shakespeare and More' spelling scheme.
 The spelling overview explains how this scheme works.

 In line with the National Curriculum, these spellings will be taught through daily activities and investigations.
 There are lots of fun ways to practise these words, to help children remember the spelling sounds and rules.
 As an additional learning task, please practise these spellings at home.
 Please note, any additional learning you do at home will support your child’s learning at school.